jermbo/BackToBasics/README.md

 Often times, when dealing with data sets, they idea of looking at a complicated set of dots and square brackets can make things looks more scary than they really are.
 One approach I take is to look at the individual sections, determine what it is, then make a decision on what to do next.

-For example, lets figure out what the second ingredient of the third beer in the [BeerApi](https://punkapi.com/documentation/v2).
+For example, let's figure out what the second ingredient of the third beer in the [BeerApi](https://punkapi.com/documentation/v2).

 Lets look at this data from the api, [https://api.punkapi.com/v2/beers?per_page=10](https://api.punkapi.com/v2/beers?per_page=10)